 Custer State Park

-The Custer State Park arguably the most beautiful location in all of South Dakota.
-(You can get a seven day pass to the park for $20/vehicle.)
-There’s tons of fun to be had in the park, a few of the most popular things to do in Custer State Park are to drive the Needles Eye Highway where you can drive through rock tunnels, drive the Wildlife Loop where you can see pronghorn, big horn sheep, elk, herds of bison and other animals, and visiting the beautiful lakes.
+The Custer State Park is arguably the most beautiful location in all of South Dakota.
+(You can get a seven-day pass to the park for $20/vehicle.)
+There’s tons of fun to be had in the park, a few of the most popular things to do in Custer State Park are to drive the Needles Eye Highway where you can drive through rock tunnels, drive the Wildlife Loop where you can see pronghorn, bighorn sheep, elk, herds of bison and other animals, and visiting the beautiful lakes.
 Sylvan Lake and Legion Lake are both very popular within the park.

 Rush Mountain Adventure Park